dbradf/mdb-code-insights/docs/content/demo/loading_data.md

 weight: 1
 ---
 {{< hint info >}}
-Before starting this demo, before to have the prerequisites installed as described in the [intro]({{< relref "intro.md" >}}).
+Before starting this demo, be sure to have the prerequisites installed as described in the [intro]({{< relref "intro.md" >}}).
 {{< /hint >}}